Yemeni cuisine

-Yemeni cuisine is distinct from the wider Middle Eastern cuisines, but with a degree of regional variation.
-Although some foreign influences are evident in some regions of the country (with Ottoman influences showing in Sanaa, while Indian influence is evident in the southern areas around Aden and Mukalla), the Yemeni kitchen is based on similar foundations across the country.
+Yemeni cuisine is distinct from the wider Middle Eastern cuisines with regional variation.

 Customs

 The generous offering of food to guests is one of the customs in Yemeni culture, and a guest not accepting the offering is considered an insult.
 Meals are typically consumed while sitting on the floor or ground.
 Unlike the tradition in most Arab countries, lunch is the main meal of the day in Yemen, not dinner.

 Food preparation

 In Yemen, many kitchens have a tandoor (also called tannur), which is a round clay oven.

 Fruits and vegetables

 Tomatoes, onions, and potatoes are some of the staple fruits and vegetables in Yemen.

 Meat and dairy

 Chicken, goat, and lamb are the staple meats in Yemen.
 They are eaten more often than beef.
 Fish is also eaten, especially in the coastal areas.

 Cheese, butter, and other dairy products are less common in the Yemeni diet.
 Buttermilk, however, is enjoyed almost daily in some villages where it is most available.
 The most commonly used fats are vegetable oil and ghee used in savory dishes, while clarified butter, known as semn (سمن), is the choice of fat used in pastries.

 Pork consumption is forbidden to Muslims in Yemen, in accordance with Islamic dietary laws.

+The city of Taiz is famous for its production of smoked cheese, called "Taiz cheese".